 About the workshop

-Most basically, it is important to know what exactly it is that the rules are required to do and how they may be enforced, and to understand how they need to be constructed and why.
+The drafting of legislation is one of the most important functions in a modern state.
+It is crucial that the law is as fair, accessible, workable and cost-effective as possible.
 This workshop aims to familiarise you with the necessary principles in a hands-on way by undergoing a concentrated series of classroom drafting workshop sessions that approach the subject in a new and entirely practical way which will enable you to practise drafting legislation in a supervised environment and set you on the right road.

 How participants will benefit